 Location, Location, Location

-Before jumping head first into the idea of putting a pool in your backyard, there are still other factors you’ll want to consider.
+Before jumping head first into the idea of putting a swimming pool in your backyard, there are still other design factors you’ll want to consider.
 For instance, make sure to understand the cost of the entire project.
 Some areas of the United States are harder excavation areas than others.
 Whether it be because of hard rock or loose sand the initial excavation cost can fluctuate.
 Once identifying the dig area, it is important to make sure that your pool will be positioned where it will be most successful.

 Sun light should be able to shine down to heat up the water.
 Windy locations should be avoided to maintain water level and there is no constant fight with a breeze.